Editor-Emeritus of World Policy Journal and Columnist at USA Today

-USA Today columnist David Andelman has lived in and reported from many international hot spots, and he focuses his keynotes on achieving an inclusive and sustainable global market economy.
+Foreign affairs and editorial columnist for USA Today, David Andelman has lived in and reported from many international hot spots, and he focuses his keynotes on achieving an inclusive and sustainable global market economy.
 He is a champion of civic participation and effective governance, and he argues for collaborative approaches to national and global security.
-Andelman cut his teeth as a domestic and foreign correspondent for The New York Times, in New York and Washington.
-He was also the Times' Southeast Asia Bureau Chief, based in Bangkok, and its East European Bureau Chief, based in Belgrade.
+Andelman is American associate for the French magazine Politique Internationale, and appears regularly on France 24 TV in both English and French.

 Democracy Run Amok: Diplomatic, Social and Financial Threats to Global Stability

 Democracy, in its various forms, is becoming the single greatest threat to global stability and indeed the individual stability of so many countries where the United States and its allies are anxious to cultivate its establishment.
 Yet nearly everywhere we look these days, nations where revolutionary forces are embracing this idea—all too often hoping to lure the West, and especially the U.S. into an alliance—are failing their people and the cause of democracy writ large.
 At the same time, the establishment of "democracy" in one form or another in no way assures economic stability, a solid investment climate, or job creation, which is the ultimate force for stability and growth.
 In this sweeping and timely talk, David Andelman points us to other factors, signposts, and metrics that are far more reliable indicators of social stability and economic expansion.
 He takes us to Saudi Arabia, where an entire generation of mall rats is transforming the social landscape, and to Russia, where a new form of autocratic democracy is growing to stability on a foundation of oil.
 New challenges are all around us, Andelman says; this keynote charts and embraces them.